Anmol-Srivastava/voter-suppression-analysis/voter_suppression_analysis/ideation.md

 ## General Approach(es)

-1. We treat this as a data science problem:
+1. We treat this as a data science problem (still concluding in a map visualization):
     * analysis only
         - significant differences between populations (meaning geographical areas)
     * modelling